UN Atomic Agency Confirms ‘No Impact’ on Safety After Ukraine Nuclear Plant Fire

 Although he did not specifically say Ukrainian forces were responsible for the Kursk attacks, Zelenskyy said in a nightly address that Kyiv forces are now attempting “to push the war out into the aggressor’s territory,” according to a transcript.

-“Ukraine is proving that it really knows how to restore justice and guarantees exactly the kind of pressure that is needed. ... pressure on the aggressor,” he said, referring to Russia.
+“Ukraine is proving that it really knows how to restore justice and guarantees exactly the kind of pressure that is needed ... pressure on the aggressor,” he said, referring to Russia.

-The IAEA also sounded a separate alarm over the renewed fighting in Kursk, saying that it is within close proximity to the Kursk Nuclear Power Plant in Russia.
+The IAEA also sounded a separate alarm over the renewed fighting in Kursk, saying it is within close proximity to the Kursk Nuclear Power Plant in Russia.

 twitter